stevenfontanella/microlens/README.md

   * **No** dependencies.
 And the whole package builds in ~4s on my laptop.
 There are separate packages (only [microlens-ghc][] for now) which provide additional instances and let you use `each` and friends with various container types.

   * No awkward renamed functions or any of such nonsense.
 You can at any moment replace `Lens.Micro` with `Control.Lens` and get the full power of lens.
+There are also no unique to microlens functions which you would have to rewrite when switching to lens (even tho I was tempted to add some).

   * No Template Haskell dependency.
 There is a separate package for generating (lens-compatible) record lenses, which is called [microlens-th][].
 It takes ~6s to build and it doesn't require any special dependencies either.